PHSI-supplements/labs/integrated-labs/DuplicatorLab/doc/03-understanding-code.md

 Clearly, `copying` is true the first time that the program reaches line&nbsp;45 so the loop body will execute at least once.
 If `status` is not `BUFFER_IS_EMPTY` then the compiler doesn't see any way for that to change, and the compiler would expect that case to result in an infinite, do-nothing loop.
 If `status` is `BUFFER_IS_EMPTY`, then `status` will be changed;
-depending on how the file read goes, the function will either return or enter into a infinite, do-nothing loop.
+depending on how the file read goes, the function will either return or enter into an infinite, do-nothing loop.
 If the shared variables are not `volatile`, and if optimizations are enabled, then the compiler is free to turn `read_original()` into this code that it thinks is functionally-equivalent (but isn't when viewed from the big-picture):

 ```c